robconery/azx.ms/README.md

 ## Have a Script for Us?
 Or a Request?

 Feel free to leave an issue or drop a PR.
-Take a look at the `_api` and `_recipes` directory and decide where you think your script should go.
-The `_api` directory is supposed to be for basic things, like creating a simple web app or a database.
-The `_recipes` directory is a bit more end to end.
+Take a look at the `_api` and `_includes` directory and decide where you think your script should go.

 Please follow the format and conventions you see there, including adding your name a description. **Please be sure your script works!**